-Cluster Statement Notation Standard B. Use the rules of probability to compute probabilities of M.SP.CP.B.6 (F2Y) Use a representation such as a two-way table or Venn diagram to find the conditional probability of A given B as the fraction of B's outcomes that also belong to A and interpret the answer in terms of the model. compound events in a uniform probability model.
-M.SP.CP.B.7 (F2Y) Use a representation such as a two-way table or Venn diagram to apply the Addition Rule, $P(A \text{ or } B) = P(A) + P(B) - P(A \text{ and } B)$ , and interpret the answer in terms of the model.
+Cluster Statement Notation Standard B. Use the rules of M.SP.CP.B.6 (F2Y) Use a representation such as a two-way table or Venn diagram to find the conditional probability of A given B as the fraction of B's outcomes that also belong to A, and interpret the answer in terms of the model. probability to compute probabilities of compound M.SP.CP.B.7 (F2Y) Use a representation such as a two-way table or Venn diagram to apply the Addition Rule, $P(A \text{ or } B) = P(A) + P(B) - P(A \text{ and } B)$ , and interpret the answer in terms of the model. events in a uniform probability model.
 M.SP.CP.B.8 (+) Use a representation such as a tree diagram to apply the general Multiplication Rule in a uniform probability model, $P(A \text{ and } B) = P(A)P(B A) = P(B)P(A B)$ , and interpret the answer in terms of the model.
 M.SP.CP.B.9 (+) Use permutations and combinations to compute probabilities of compound events and solve problems.